 We do not administer growth hormones to our cattle.

 We keep it simple and treat the animals like our kids: when one gets sick, we provide antibiotics to make them healthy again.
 If an animal never gets sick, they never receive antibiotics.
-Any animals receiving antibiotics will not be a part of Salt Creek Meats.

 All animal lineage is tracked and can be traced back to specific bulls and cows.